acidbubbles/vam-varbsorb/README.md

 - `--warnings`: Print missing references found while scanning (usually broken scenes)
 - `--noop`: Does not actually delete or update anything

+## Gotchas

+This will delete files on your system.
+Varbsorb tries very hard to ensure it's as safe as possible, but if you have symbolic links in your Saves or Custom folder, Varbsorb will follow them.
+You might want to make a backup of your Virt-A-Mate Saves and Custom folders, just in case (or add them to Git).

+Folders starting with a `.` such as `.git` will not be scanned nor cleaned.

 ## Contributing

 Pull requests welcome!